CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ### Symbols table

-Fourth, it is also useful to know what are the symbols that are defined in the framework.
-For that the `nm` utility is available.
-To print all symbols including the debugging ones I added `-a` flag so as `-C` to print them demangled.
-The name mangling is a technique of adding extra information about the language data type (class, struct, enum ...) to the symbol during compile time in order to pass more information about it to the linker.
+Fourth, it is also useful to know which symbols are defined in the framework.
+For that, the `nm` utility is available.
+To print all symbols including the debugging ones I added `-a` flag as well as `-C` to print them demangled.
+Name mangling is a technique of adding extra information about the language data type (class, struct, enum ...) to the symbol during compile time in order to pass more information about it to the linker.
 With a mangled symbol, the linker will know that this symbols is for a class, getter, setter etc and can work with it accordingly.

 ```shell
 nm -Ca ./UIKit
 ```
 Unfortunately, the output here is very limited as those symbols listed are the ones that define the dynamic framework itself.
 The limitation is because Apple ships the binary obfuscated and when reverse-engineering the binary with for example Radare2 disassembler, all we can see is a couple of `add byte` assembly instructions.
-It is still possible to dump the list of symbols but for that, we would have to either use `lldb` and have the UIKit framework loaded in the memory space or dump the memory footprint of the framework and explore it decrypted.
+It is still possible to dump the list of symbols, but for that we would have to either use `lldb` and have the UIKit framework loaded in the memory space or dump the memory footprint of the framework and explore it decrypted.
 That is unfortunately not part of this book.
 ```
 0000000000000ff0 s _UIKitVersionNumber
 0000000000000fc0 s _UIKitVersionString
                  U dyld_stub_binder
 ```
-Just to give an example of how the symbols would look like I printed out compiled realm framework by running `nm -Ca ./Realm`.
+Just to give an example of how the symbols would look, I printed out compiled realm framework by running `nm -Ca ./Realm`.
 ```
 ...
 2c4650 T realm::Table::do_move_row(unsigned long, unsigned long)